 Q. Can we leave the theatre during the show?
 If we decide to come back, can we return to our seat?

 A. Yes, you are welcome to leave your seat at any time you want.
 Goodspeed staff will be available to direct you wherever you need to go.
-Please look for people in the blue shirts and feel free to ask questions.
+Please look for people in orange shirts and feel free to ask questions.
 These folks will be glad to help you return to your seat whenever you wish.

 Q. How long is the performance?